nikomatsakis/rustacean-principles/src/how_rust_feels.md

 ## [🤸 Versatile](./how_rust_feels/versatile.md): "whatever it is I want to do, I can use Rust to do it"

 > Rust can be used to build everything from simple scripts to web servers to WebAssembly programs to kernel extensions and embedded systems.
-Rust works consistently on all major  platforms -- and a lot of minor ones -- and exposes all system capabilities.
-Rust's lack of runtime and native support for the C ABI mean that you can use it to "plug in" to existing systems just like you would with a C library.
+Rust gives you the ability to control low-level details and exposes the capabilities of the underlying system.